boris-kz/CogAlg/README.md

 Core algorithm is 1D: time only.
 Our space-time is 4D, and average match is presumably equal over all dimensions.
 That means patterns defined in fewer dimensions will be only slices of actual input, fundamentally limited and biased by the angle of scanning / slicing.
 Hence, initial pixel comparison should also be over 4D at once, or at least over 3D for video and 2D for still images.
 This full-D-cycle level of search is a universe-specific extension of core algorithm.
 The dimensions should be discoverable by the core algorithm, but coding it in is much faster.

-This repository currently has three versions of 1st D-cycle, analogous to connected-component analysis: 1D line algorithm, 2D frame algorithm, and 3D video algorithm.
+This repository currently has three versions of 1st D-cycle, analogous to connected-component analysis: 1D line alg, 2D frame alg, and 3D video alg.
 Subsequent cycles will compare full-D-terminated input patterns over increasing distance in each dimension, forming discontinuous patterns of incremental composition and range.
 “Dimension” here defines external sequence and distance among inputs.
 This is different from conventional clustering, which treats both external and internal parameters as dimensions.

-Final hierarchical algorithm will have two-level code:
+Complete hierarchical algorithm will have two-level code:
-- 1st level algorithm: contiguous cross-comparison over full-D cycle, plus bit-filter feedback
+- 1st level algorithm: contiguous cross-comparison over full-D cycle, plus feedback to adjust most and least significant bits of the input.
-- recursive increment in complexity of comparison and feedback, generating higher-level algorithm to accommodate increasingly deep input patterns.
+- Recurrent increment in complexity, extending current-level alg to next-level alg.
+This increment will account for increasing internal complexity of input patterns on higher levels, unfolding them for cross-comparison and re-folding results for evaluation and feedback.

 Initial testing could be on recognition of labeled images, but video or stereo video should be much better.
 We will then add colors, maybe audio and text.